delaneyj/datastar/site/static/md/guide/going_deeper.md

 Declarative code is amazing.
 It allows you to simply request the result you want, without having to think about the steps required to make it happen.

-Consider this non-declarative (imperative) way of conditionally placing a class on an element using JavaScript.
+Consider this imperative (non-declarative) way of conditionally placing a class on an element using JavaScript.

 ```js
 if (foo == 1) {